-Here we introduce an extra scalar field with the mass $m$ coupled to the JT gravity fields.
+Here we introduce an extra scalar field with mass $m$ coupled to the JT gravity fields.
 The partition function of the scalar field $Z_{\mathrm{scalar}}(L;\Delta)$ on the hyperbolic trumpet with a geodesic boundary of length $L$ is found in \cite{Jafferis:2022wez} via the heat kernel method,

-where \footnote{ When the bulk scalar field is associated to an operator defined in the boundary field theory on the Riemann surface, the quantity $\Delta$ is identified with its scaling dimension (see e.g. \cite{Aharony:1999ti}).}
+where\footnote{When the bulk scalar field is associated to an operator defined in the boundary field theory on the Riemann surface, the quantity $\Delta$ is identified with its scaling dimension (see, e.g., \cite{Aharony:1999ti}).}

-The partition function of the scalar coupled JT gravity is computed by introducing the scalar partition factor $Z_{\mathrm{scalar}}(L;\Delta)$ for each of the closed geodesic of the hyperbolic bordered Riemann surface with wiggly boundaries in the gluing formula.
-Namely, $Z_{\mathrm{scalar}}(L)$ is regarded as a twist function $\mathsf{f}(L)$ of the ABO topological recursion.
-In particular, we focus on a sector of the scalar field path integral which is given by the $w=1$ term in the exponential formula of eq.\eqref{eq:scalar_partition_function},
+The partition function of the scalar coupled JT gravity is computed by introducing the scalar partition factor $Z_{\mathrm{scalar}}(L;\Delta)$ for each of the closed geodesics of the hyperbolic bordered Riemann surface with wiggly boundaries in the gluing formula.
+Namely, $Z_{\mathrm{scalar}}(L)$ is regarded as a twist function of the ABO topological recursion.
+In particular, we focus on a sector of the scalar field path integral in the exponential formula of equation~\eqref{eq:scalar_partition_function},

-The $w=1$ sector in the scalar partition function comes from the path integral contributions of the closed world lines of the scalar field wrapping once around a closed geodesic of length $L$.
-In particular for the massless the scalar field with $\Delta=1$ ($m=0$), we find the Masur-Veech type twist function in eq.\eqref{mv_twist},
+This sector in the scalar partition function comes from path integral contributions of the closed world lines of the scalar field wrapping $w$ times around a closed geodesic of length $L$.
+In particular, by considering the $w=1$ sector for a massless scalar field with $\Delta=1$ ($m=0$), we find the Masur--Veech type twist function in equation~\eqref{mv_twist},

-Thus we get a physical interpretation of the Masur-Veech type twist from the physical arguments based on the JT gravity.
+Thus we get a physical interpretation of the Masur--Veech type twist from the physical arguments based on the JT gravity.